 - Our Mission:

-- The Greater Milwaukee Knitting Guild is open to anyone interested in knitting at any level.
+- We are on Facebook now.
+Visit us at Greater Milwaukee Knitting Guild.
+The Greater Milwaukee Knitting Guild is open to anyone interested in knitting at any level.
 Our mission is to promote interest, appreciation, and skill in knitting.
 The Meetings are always the second Tuesday of every month except January and August.
 Social Hour begins at 6:15 pm.
 Our “Knitting Doctors” are also available at that time for advice and consultation on your knitting problems.
-The meeting begins at 7:oo pm followed by the Monthly Program.
-Address and location are changing.
-Please see the post regarding the locations for March, April, May and June.
-Please join us.
-If you wish to contact the Guild please email us at firstname.lastname@example.org
+The meeting begins at 7:oo pm followed by the Monthly Program. email us at firstname.lastname@example.org

 Tuesday, February 2, 2016